LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 All Cmake options used in RAJA contains the prefix ``RAJA_`` to give users the flexibility to enable/disable individual options for RAJA, specifically.
-RAJA contains two types of options, those that only exist in RAJA and those that are similar tostandard CMake options or options provided by BLT; i.e., *dependent options* in CMake terminology.
+RAJA contains two types of options, those that only exist in RAJA and those that are similar to standard CMake options or options provided by BLT; i.e., *dependent options* in CMake terminology.
 RAJA dependent option names are the same as the associated CMake and BLT option names, but with the ``RAJA_`` prefix added.